en-tropyc/feng-sui/README.md

-Demonstration of quantum-resistant payments using Falcon-512 signatures and escrow deposits on Sui blockchain.
+Demonstration of quantum-resistant payments using Falcon-512 signatures and escrow deposits on Sui.

 ## Quick Start